martymcmodding/guides.martysmods.com/docs/shaders/immersepro/06solaris.md

 ![solarisheader](https://assets.martysmods.com/headers/solarisheader.webp)

-iMMERSE Pro: Solaris is a physically based exposure and bloom shader that replicates the light that travels to the camera sensor.
-Solaris was built to generate a bloom that is comparable to real-world photography within your games through reverse-tonemapping.
+iMMERSE Pro: Solaris is a physically based exposure and bloom shader that replicates real-world light behavior as it travels to a camera sensor.
+Built around reverse-tonemapping technology, Solaris generates bloom effects that closely match authentic photography results, providing realistic light diffusion and exposure control within your games.

 ---

-## Basic Arguments:
+## Core Parameters:

 ### Log Exposure Bias
-Adjusts the reversed-tonemapped exposure using a logarithmic based formula.
-This allows for details to remain in extreme white/black points and more realistic exposure control.
+Adjusts the reversed-tonemapped exposure using a logarithmic formula that preserves detail in extreme highlights and shadows.
+This parameter provides more realistic exposure control compared to linear adjustments, maintaining visual information in areas that would otherwise be clipped or lost.

 <ReactPlayer
   url="https://assets.martysmods.com/shaders/solaris/LogExposureBiasControl.webm"